caio/tablier/src/markdown/about.md

   licensed as [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)
 * The [Bulma CSS Framework](https://bulma.io/) made my life a lot easier
 * [Lucene](https://lucene.apache.org/core/) powers the search
-  functionality and reading its code has taught me a _lot_.
+  functionality and reading its code always teaches me a _lot_.